top of page

 • Registration fee per team: $120 ($60/debater)

-• There are no fees for judges or volunteers.
+• There are no fees for judges.

 Registration Links